LeoGori/HMM4GA/README.md

 Further details are provided in these articles ([**[1]**](https://github.com/LeoGori/HMM4GA/blob/main/references/PHMMFA_Ren_Bertels_Al-Ars.pdf), [**[2]**](https://github.com/LeoGori/HMM4GA/blob/main/references/2017_fpga_pairhmm.pdf)) and on the book **Biological Sequence Analysis: Probabilistic Models of Proteins and Nucleic Acids** (page 88, §4.2).

 # Code Description
-The files that build up the project are:
+The main files that build up the project are:

 - [**_Sequence.h_**](https://github.com/LeoGori/HMM4GA/blob/main/Sequence.h): class that represents the sequence of nucleotides, it contains the string of characters that compose the sequence and the class SequenceGenerator
 - [**_SequenceGenerator.h_**](https://github.com/LeoGori/HMM4GA/blob/main/SequenceGenerator.h): class that defines a random emission probability distribution of a sequence of nucleotides.
 Currently, an instantiation of the class Sequence is randomly generated according to its SequenceGenerator.